CasparKielwein/Aaargh/ClassOverviews.md

 # Overview of Classes
 Each class has a theme of personal strength for the hero.
-Class abolities should reinforce this theme in their flavor and function.
+Class abilities should reinforce this theme in their flavor and function.

 ## Fighter
 Fighters become stronger by hard training, mastery of the self and pure physical strength.